Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/recipes.md

 }
 ```

 then, create the handler.
-You can register custom items and recipes from this handler
+You can register custom items and recipes from this handler.
+To register custom items, you must either pass a [RecipeConfig](xref:JotunnLib.Entities.RecipeConfig) instance to the function, or a Valheim `Recipe` object.
+The following example demonstrates how to use the [RecipeConfig](xref:JotunnLib.Entities.RecipeConfig), as it is easier and less verbose.

 ```cs
 private void initObjects(object sender, EventArgs e)